JeordyR/PyEventManager/README.md

 * Add tests
 * Add support for async execution within an existing event loop
 * Add support for external data stores (redis, rabbitmq?, etc.) for persistence of event data / batching
+* Consider adding support for returning data from the listeners
 * ~~Fix up docstrings across the board~~
-* ~~Consider adding support for returning data from the listeners~~ (emit now returns a list of Futures that caller can wait on and get results from if they want)

 ---